HIPERFIT/recipes/STYLE.md

 The emphasis is on the readers of Financial Recipes, as this is our primary audience.
-A style guide helps a reader along by encouraging a consistent writer style when it comes to R code.
+A style guide helps a reader along by encouraging a consistent writer style.
 Granted, this style may not suit the artistry of the writer, and in select, well-founded cases, the writer *can* deviate from these requirements.
-It may perhaps even be worth-while to fix the style guide instead.
+Consider fixing the style guide instead.

 Furthermore, this style guide is likely to be incomplete.